thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

   We would love to chat with you via phone or email any time and start planning your charter which can be fully customised to your wishes.
 accordionSection:
-  sectionTitle: All about our Valentines Sailing options
+  sectionTitle: " Valentines day ideas"
   accordion:
     - title: Private Brunch Charter Package
       dropdownContent: >-